 We encourage criticality from all of our writers, but only publish well balanced and contextually grounded criticisms.
 We want to encourage cultural activity and people taking part in it, rather than tainting opinion through overtly negative press.

-To accompany each piece we require a short biography stating the writer’s name, profession/practice and location. e.g. ‘John Smith is a writer and curator based in Manchester’.
+To accompany each piece we require a short biography stating the writer’s name, profession/practice and location. e.g. ‘Pat Smith is a writer and curator based in Manchester’.

-Articles must not be published in full anywhere else unless agreed with the Managing Editor beforehand.
-If they are to be published elsewhere they cannot be made available to the public until they have already been published with Corridor8 (online or print), and must include the following article credit: ‘This article first appeared on Corridor8, and can be found here/at [insert hyperlink or web address to the Corridor8 page containing the article]’.
+Articles must not be published in full anywhere else unless agreed with supporting or partner organisations.
+Content may not be republished on personal websites or blogs, although an excerpt and/or screenshot may be used, include the following article credit: ‘This article first appeared on Corridor8, and can be found here/at [insert hyperlink or web address to the Corridor8 page containing the article]’.

 Reviews & Features